All Episodes

 The most needed enrollees are the fewest.

-The theory you need young men who are working, who are healthy, buying health insurance, but not making any claims because they're healthy.
+The theory, you need young men who are working, who are healthy, buying health insurance, but not making any claims because they're healthy.

-And the money that they spend, theoretically, will fund health care for our beloved and respected seasoned citizens who need health care daily because they're old and decrepit and uh uh infirm and everything else.
+And the money that they spend, theoretically, will fund health care for our beloved and respected seasoned citizens who need health care daily because they're old and decrepit and infirm and everything else.

 Well, it turns out that young men are the slowest to sign up because they're figuring out precisely because they are healthy that they don't need health insurance.